 Another curious animal on Wrangel is the Arctic fox.
-Very talkative, and makes a variety of sounds: croaking, crying, whining, cackling, squealing.
-But most often arctic foxes bark.
-They bark when patrolling the borders of their site, moving around the territory, roll-call with each other.
-This comrade is never shy about being the first to approach, he is practically not afraid of people.
-The arctic fox attentively looks, sniffs, estimates on an opportunity to steal something and to eat.
-Usually feeds on small rodents, especially likes lemmings, as well as birds and bird eggs.
+Very talkative, and makes a variety of sounds: rumbling, crying, whining, clucking, squealing.
+But most often Arctic foxes bark.
+They bark when patrolling the boundaries of their site, moving around the territory, calling each other.
+This comrade is never ashamed to approach first, he is practically not afraid of people.
+The Arctic fox looks carefully, sniffs, evaluates the possibility of stealing and eating something.
+It usually feeds on small rodents, especially lemmings, as well as birds and bird eggs.
 Fast and cunning.
 Life near a colony of white geese is a real feast for this handsome man!
-On a day, a polar fox can pull several dozen eggs from geese.
+On a day, the arctic fox can steal several dozen eggs from geese.

 Photo: Arctic fox.
 Alexander Krasnov

-Musk oxen were imported from Alaska and settled on Wrangel Island in 1976.
-Now there are about one thousand individuals on the island, yes, and they continue to multiply!
-The musk ox weighs 200-300 kg, usually it is slow and slow.
-In winter, herds of 40-50 goals, in the summer they are divided into 10-20 goals, male males are often found.
-They behave interestingly: in danger, the bulls form a protective square and cover the young, and in turn jump out forward, trying to pry off the enemy with horns.
-But the most spectacular is the battles during the rutting season.
-Male rivals from a distance of 20-30 meters scatter and rush at each other, encountering horns.
-The impacts are very strong, it is estimated that this is approximately like a head-on collision of cars at a speed of 60 km / h.
-When you look at such fights close, you feel all the power, the earth trembles, and the sound of horn blows makes you uneasy.
+Musk oxen were introduced from Alaska and settled on Wrangel Island in 1976.
+Now there are about one thousand individuals on the island, yes, yes, and they continue to breed!
+The musk ox weighs 200-300 kg, it is usually slow and clumsy.
+In winter, herds of 40-50 heads, in summer they are divided into 10-20 heads, often single males are found.
+They behave interestingly: in case of danger, the bulls form a protective square and cover the young growth, and in turn jump forward, trying to hook the enemy with their horns.
+But the most spectacular is the fighting during the rut.
+Male rivals from a distance of 20-30 meters scatter and rush at each other, colliding with their horns.
+The impacts are very strong, it is estimated that this is about the same as a frontal collision of cars at a speed of 60 km / h.
+When you look at such fights up close, you feel all the power, the earth trembles, and the sound of the blow of the horns makes you uncomfortable.

-Photo: "Three rushing along the tundra."
+Photo: "The daring troika is racing across the tundra."
 Alexander Krasnov

 On Wrangel Island, natural nature, solitude, monotony, tranquility and quietness.
 This lifestyle is either like it or not.
 Some get used to it for a long time, but it is difficult to wean everything.
 The Internet in our village was satellite, slow and unstable.
 In the summer, we all rode around the cordons, there was a satellite phone on which you couldn’t talk much.
 At our leisure, we watched films, repaired equipment, washed ourselves in the bathhouse, ordinary life.
 Once a year a ship with food containers arrives at Wrangel.
 We ordered food, subtracted it from our field, it turns out, we ate at our own expense.

-Yes, living conditions are rather difficult, for someone unacceptable.
-For the same bath, you first need to find firewood, cut it and chop it, drag the water, then heat it.
-And if at the polar station everyone has a clear specialty and functions - a cook, doctor, researcher, technician, diesel engineer - then in the winter only inspectors at Wrangel.
-You cook it yourself, you repair the equipment.
-If something is serious with health, then only evacuation with a sanrace.
-Now there is a doctor at the military base, but it is near the village, and something can happen to you on the cordon or in the tundra.
-The island is large, it takes three days to ride an ATV from end to end along the longest part.
+Yes, the living conditions are rather difficult, unacceptable for some.
+For the same bath, you first need to find firewood, cut and chop it, bring water, then heat it.
+And if at the polar station everyone has a clear specialty and functions - a cook, a doctor, a researcher, a technician, a diesel operator - then at Wrangel in winter there are only inspectors.
+You cook yourself, you fix the equipment yourself.
+If there is something serious with health, then only evacuation by Sun Flight.
+Now there is a medic at a military base, but this is near the village, and something can happen to you on the cordon or in the tundra.
+The island is large, it is three days to ride an ATV from end to end along the longest part.

-A man in the north should show himself well as a man.
-Making a specialist a good person is much easier than the other way around.
-It is necessary in a difficult situation not to give up, help others, maintain good spirits.
+A person in the north must show himself well as a person.
+It's much easier to turn a good person into a specialist than vice versa.
+In a difficult situation, you need to not give up, help others, keep your spirits.
 For me, the Arctic and Antarctic are a comfortable environment, I strive to spend more time here, this is mine.
-There are no families yet, everything is ahead.
-Soon I'm going on a new expedition, and I can hint that it will not be Thailand again, ”the fan of harsh lands ends his story.
+There is no family yet, everything is ahead.
+Soon I am going on a new expedition, and I can hint that this will not be Thailand again, ”the fan of harsh lands ends his story.

 How I spent this summer.
 Tourism.

 Our second interlocutor knows everything about tourism in Umkilir, or the island of polar bears, as the Chukchi call Wrangel.
-Anastasia Petukhova This summer once again preferred the aesthetics of the Arctic holiday on the Cote d'Azur.
-And not only because the deputy head of the department of environmental education and the development of educational tourism of the Wrangel Island nature reserve works.
-The office of the reserve is located in Pevek, “Nobody drives“ into the wilderness, into the tundra ”; rather, the workers themselves mentally adjust the time until the annual meeting with Wrangel.
+Anastasia Petukhova this summer, I once again gave preference to the aesthetics of the Arctic to rest on the cote d'azur.
+And not only because the deputy head of the department of environmental education and development of educational tourism of the Wrangel Island reserve works.
+The reserve office is located in Pevek, “Into the wilderness, into the tundra” no one drives, rather, the workers themselves mentally adjust the time until the annual meeting with Wrangel.

 “Shrouded in eternal fogs, the island, like a proud Sphinx stands guard over its treasures.
 Surprisingly, Wrangel was not captured by glaciers, never flooded, and therefore retained the unique nature of the Pleistocene era.
 But every spring, along with the snow that streams from the mountains directly into the sea, a terrible Soviet “legacy” comes out in Ushakovsky: tons of fuel barrels.
 They piled in piles on the coast.
 An ambiguous picture: on the left, the voices of the tundra rustle, streams sparkle in the sun, and on the right are tin installations that deprived the seashore of virginity.
 We have to correct the miscalculations of our ancestors.
 Every year an eco-platoon arrives on the island, which has already driven two presses to collect and dispose of barrels.
 How long it takes to clean up the island is a mystery.